junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > He thumped the sink.
 >
-> The angel didn't seem to realize the problem, merely frowned slightly at his reflection, and answered with his classic opening flatly with his deep voice: "Hello, Dean."
+> The angel didn't seem to realize the problem, merely frowned slightly at his reflection, and answered with his patented greeting, flatly with his deep voice: "Hello, Dean."
 >
 > Dean pivoted from the place by the sink where he was cleaning the bloodstains on his favorite green jacket with a damped washcloth.
 And there he was, Cas -- the miraculously resurrected angel of Thursday, living for eons and not understanding a thing of delicate human social rules -- standing less than half a foot away from him.
 His lips less than three inches.
 >
 > Dean couldn't help his eyes flickering downward, attracted by them incorrigibly.
-His brain put up a pretended war, forcing his eyes moving up, lingering on the angel's eyes instead.
+His brain put up a pretended war, forcing his eyes to move up, lingering on the angel's eyes instead.
 Those eyes were too hot to stare at in this distance.
 Dean could practically feel the heat from his body and the flow of air from his breath. *It's too close.
 It's way too close.*
 >
 > Dean's eyes gave up the fight, moving down to the lips that were split with a small slit.
 Five o'clock stubble sprinkled across his lips.
 >
 > Dean had to use all his brain power to tear his eyes away.
-He spoke, but the words coming out in a whisper as if he was incapable of talking any louder when the angel stood this close to him.
-He whispered, "Cas, we've talked about this.
+He spoke, but the words coming out in a whisper as if he was incapable of talking any louder when the angel stood this close to him, afraid to disturb the air between them, between their lips specifically.
+"Cas, we've talked about this.
 Personal space?"
 >
 > Cas narrowed his eyes in confusion for a split second, eyes searching on the human's face. *What an annoying race with all the complicating rules.* But walking the Earth for little over a year, he did learn to pick up a thing or two on human emotions and facial expressions.
 And right now, he read "uneasy" on Dean's face, which was usually one step away from anger.
 >
 > Cas took a step back quickly.
 "My apologies."
-He lowered his eyes, a look of obedience.
+He lowered his eyes, a habit of showing obedience after taking orders.
 >
-> Dean threw him a quick glance, grabbed his jacket, and walked past the angel toward the bed.
+> Dean threw him a quick glance, grabbed his jacket, and walked past the angel toward the bed, putting slightly more distance between them to hide the flutter in his lower stomach.
 "How did you find me?
 I thought I was flying below the angel radar."
 He gestured at his ribs to illustrate the point.
 He wouldn't ever forget the hilariously startled and confused looks on the faces of x-ray technicians and then the doctors.
-He'd find it humorous too if he's not the one being carved. *Just how much imprints do Castiel have to leave on him?
-First with the handprint on his shoulder, then the rib carve.
-That's a possessive son of a bitch.
-Not like he owned him.* He found himself thinking, and the thought somewhat took a nosedive from unsettling to unbelievably erotic within merely a second.
+He'd find it humorous too if he wasn't the one being carved. *Just how much imprints do Castiel have to leave on him?
+First with the handprint on his shoulder, then the rib carving.
+That's a possessive son of a bitch.* He found himself thinking, then hastily amending, *Not like he owned him.* But that one, that particular thread of thought somewhat took a nosedive from unsettling to unbelievably erotic within merely a second.
 He swallowed the thought down.
 >
 > "You are."
-Cas confirmed his point, "Bobby told me where you were."
+Cas broke him out of his thoughts, and confirmed his point.
+Though it didn't make much difference.
+"Bobby told me where you were."
 >
 > *Traitor.* Dean thought, huffing out a quiet laugh.
 >